huchenxucs/ChatDB/README.md

 This is the official repository of the paper: **ChatDB: Augmenting LLMs with Databases as Their Symbolic Memory**.

-**We will release the code as soon as possible.
+**We will continuously add new features to this code repository.
 Please stay tuned!**

 ![teaser](assets/teaser.png)